thecodercoder/boilerplate-parcel/README.md

 ## More resources

-I created this GitHub project to accompany a blog post on getting up and running with Parcel.
-[Check it out here.](https://coder-coder.com/bundle-files-quickly-parcel/)
+I created this GitHub project to accompany a blog post on getting up and running with Parcel. <a href="https://coder-coder.com/bundle-files-quickly-parcel" target="_blank">Check it out here.</a>